syncfusion-content/fileformat-docs/File-Formats/Presentation/Loading-and-Saving-the-Presentation.md

 ---
-title: Loading and saving the PowerPoint Presentation
+title: Loading and saving the PowerPoint Presentation | Syncfusion
-description: Loading and saving the Presentation; Modifying the Presentation
+description: Learn here all about loading, saving,and modifying the Presentation of Syncfusion PowerPoint Library and more.
 platform: file-formats
 control: Presentation
 documentation: UG